Working With Data

 Learn more about this project

-The R Manual is a resource jointed authored by Cole Brookson, Dr. Shelby Riskin, and Dr. Jacqueline Sztepanacz.
+The R Manual is a resource contributed to by several authors and led by Dr. Shelby Riskin, and Dr. Jacqueline Sztepanacz.
 This resource is not officially affiliated with the R Programming language, but aims to help students with the steep learning curve associated with learning R for the first time.

 Funding